Jumpstart docs logo Back to the app

 Deliver notification to a user's account

-Warning: Do not include acts_as_tenant on the Notification model or you won't be able to create notifications for other users correctly.
+Warning: Do not include acts_as_tenant on Noticed models or you won't be able to create notifications for other users correctly.